YusufKhan/genshin_artifact_appraiser2/README.md

-This app calculates an artifact roll value as a percentage of that artifact vs one with perfect substats and max rolls.
-The roll values are weighted by the importance of the substat.
-See the page.tsx or the live web-page for more usage information.
+Please see page.tsx, or its deployed version, for usage information and an explanantion of how this app works.

+Other Technical Details

-Basic player data is pulled directly from Enka.Network without the use of any wrapper.
+- Basic player data is pulled directly from Enka.Network without the use of any wrapper.

-The loc (localization) and character files are not needed here since the data has already been processed into JSON weights file.
+- The loc (localization) and character files have already been processed into the JSON weights file.

 Future Plans

-- Add some compensation for ER required
+- Add ER target and valuation
-- Add TTL check, or some cache lifespan
+- Add Enka data TTL check, or some cache lifespan
 - Improve background
-- Alternating color weights table rows
+- Alternating color for weights table rows
 - Link to Enka for specified UID
 - Pull saved builds from Enka account
   - Add extra weights entry for saved builds
-  - Show team, rotation details / saved to Enka build name
+  - Show team, rotation details / Enka build name
 - Group characters by artifact set and domain
 - Display table of off-set pieces

+Feel free to PM me on Discord ( mechatr0nix ) to submit improved default weights, or for any other discussion about this project.